EthanCrouse/EthanCrouse/README.md

 # Ethan Crouse

  Master's Student @ Virginia Tech studying Computer Science with a concentration in Artificial Intelligence and Data Analytics
- Interests: Machine Learning, Data Visualization, Full Stack Software Engineering
- Tools: Python, R, C, Java, Git, Linux, MATLAB, LaTeX, React, HTML, CSS

 ---